adrinecl/milestone-project1/README.md

 - The responsiveness of the website was tested using the Chrome device tools (on Chrome DevTools), to check the experience for different screen sizes.
 - The tests were performed with the standard breakpoints in Chrome, i.e., 320px, 375px, 425px, 768px, 1024px, 1440px, corresponding to small mobile screens up to large laptop screens.
+- In addition to the standard breakpoints, additional sizes between these were tested by manually entering screen sizes, to make sure it works well on any device.

 ## Accessibility